 Call 911 (or your local emergency services number) if you see someone drop to the ground and you suspect sudden cardiac arrest.
 The faster someone gets help, the better their chances of survival with good health outcomes.

 More than 356,000 Americans each year experience cardiac arrest outside of a hospital.
 It typically affects adults, but it can happen in children, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yes.
-Before you faint, you may have other cardiac arrest symptoms, including:
+Before you faint, you may have other signs of cardiac arrest, including: